Cardinals vs. Red Sox Player Props Betting Odds

 Devers Stats

-- Rafael Devers has collected 36 hits with nine doubles, 11 home runs and 10 walks.
-He has driven in 34 runs.
+- Rafael Devers has recorded 37 hits with 10 doubles, 11 home runs and 10 walks.
+He has driven in 35 runs.

 Devers Recent Games